dkeenan7/LyteFyba/PCB/Readme.txt

 Isomerisation Procedure and Preparing for Manufacture (Octagonal CMUs for cylindrical cells)
 ===================================================
+Delete the IFO daughter boards at the north end of the PCBs.
+Do not save to the original file at this point.
-Copy or Save As the .pcb file twice, to two suitable names e.g. CMUp and CMUn.
+Save As the .pcb file twice, to two suitable names e.g. CMUp and CMUn.

 From CMUn:
+Delete the pad for Strap- (near the large minus sign) and its associated strain relief hole.
-Delete fuse F2 and its associated text.
+Delete fuse F2 and its two pieces of associated text.
 Delete the left-hand large minus sign.
 Turn the middle plus sign into a minus sign by deleting the vertical stroke.
-Delete the pad for Strap- and its associated strain relief hole.
-Delete the dangling Strap+ track from the large terminal pad.
+Delete the dangling GND track from the large terminal pad (northeast, not west).

 From CMUp:
 Delete fuse F1 and its associated text.
-Reconnect from the VDD track to the via and connect from D1 to the via, using Power Min track style.
+Reconnect from the VDD track to the via at the north end of R1, and connect from the south end of D1 to the same via, using Power Min track style.
-Delete the right-hand large plus sign.
+Delete the right-hand large plus sign (two lines).
-Delete the pad for Straq+ and its associated strain relief hole.
+Delete the pad for Strap+ and its associated strain relief hole.
-Delete the GNE track from the large terminal pad.
+Delete the west GND track from the large terminal pad.
-Change the net of the large terminal pad (subnet only) to Straq+.
+Change the net of only the large terminal pad (check the Change Name of Subnet Only checkbox) to Strap+.
+Ok the warning.
-Complete the dangling Straq+ track so it's no longer dangling.
+Complete the dangling Strap+ track so it's no longer dangling; use Power Nom style.

 On both CMUs:
-Add a small piece of dangling track to the bypR track (the printed resistor track) close to where it connects to the 0R resistor.
-Delete the 0R.
-Drag the end of the dangling track (without first selecting anything) up to the centre of the VDD via that used to be connected to the other side of the 0R.
-Don't worry about the fact that the whole printed resistor is now a dangling track.
-This will give rise to one T-V error and one dangling track error per CMU.
-Ignore these errors.
+Cut (Control-U, NOT delete) the blue track south of R1.
+The entire printed resistor will now have a magenta stripe temporarily.
+Delete R1.
+Add a new track from the dangling end of the printed resistor to the Vdd via just north of where R1 was.
+OK the warning.
+The printed resistor should turn blue again (losing its magenta stripe).
-In fact delete all DRC error notifications, so as not to confuse the manufacturer.
+Delete all DRC error notifications (start a Design Rule Check, and click the Delete Errors button), so as not to confuse the manufacturer.
+A Design Rule Check should pass now, apart from the two Single Pin Net errors associated with the phantom daughter board.

-Ensure all copper pours have their outline width set to the minimum track width e.g. 0.2 mm.
+Ensure that the copper pour on the top layer has its outline width set to the minimum track width e.g. 0.2 mm.
 Deselect all; Context menu in space and Pour copper.
 Save.
 Output manufacturing plots: Output / Manufacturing Plots; Select at least one plot (e.g. Cutouts Text), use Layers tab to turn on "Board outline" for this plot.